PaddlePaddle/PaddleSeg/contrib/LaneSeg/README.md

 ## Models

-The evaluation base on TuSimple challenge evaluation method you can get more information from [TuSimple exampe](https://github.com/TuSimple/tusimple-benchmark/blob/master/example/lane_demo.ipynb)
+The evaluation is base on TuSimple challenge evaluation method.
+You can get more information from [TuSimple example](https://github.com/TuSimple/tusimple-benchmark/blob/master/example/lane_demo.ipynb)

 Lane detection model performance on Tusimple.